• Skip to main content

 Instructions

-• Preheat the oven to 375°F. Line a baking sheet with parchment paper and set it aside.
-In a small mixing bowl, whisk together the flour, baking soda, and salt.
+• In a small bowl, whisk together the flour, cocoa powder, baking soda, and kosher salt.
+Set aside.

 Nutrition